mmaracic/ai-agent-azure-pcbuilder/pcbuilder-api/README.md

 It is ok to create local function application first and Azure instance later, the order is not important.
 Both have to exist prior to deployment (check deployment section).

+It is important to note that the virtual environment folder and .vscode folders have to be under workspace root folder so vs code vould recognise configuration and virtual environment correctly

+Azure-functions-core-tools version limits python version that can be used.

-Azure functions require Python version 3.11 at most right now (3.12 is standard, 3.13 exists).
-For this to work the following is needed (OS has python 3.12 installed):
+To install alternative python version (OS has python 3.12 installed):
 * install pyenv
 * install Python 3.11 using pyenv with
 ```